 a fast database which identifies, locates, classifies and holds diary & dossier information for each of a large number of contacts.

 criteria-based short listing of groups of contacts who must receive a particular message or participate in a specified communications session.

-point-to-point communication with an individual contact and list-driven point-to-multi-point communication with a prescribed group of contacts.
+point-to-point communication with an individual contact, plus a list-driven point-to-multi-point communication with a prescribed group of contacts.

 dynamic establishment and sustainment of coterie networks in which some or all or the nodes are mobile.

 voice, vision, text, graphics and data communication as appropriate by various means such as mail, fax, data comms, ISDN, cellular, virtual private networks and direct private radio links.